-During the years the board operated the Friends of Good Shepherd Manor we struggled, as a small rural facility in southern Ohio, to obtain funding for items that were above and beyond the normal requirements for daily living for our residents.
+During the years the board operated the Friends of Good Shepherd Manor we struggled, as a small rural facility in a struggling area of the state, to obtain funding for items that were above and beyond the normal requirements for daily living for our residents.
 Vacations, sports teams, new furniture to replace old, trips to the zoo or a baseball game were difficult to provide without outside donations or special fund raising events.
 And in an impoverished rural community setting, fundraising was difficult.
 Our board members were the parents or siblings of residents and most lived out of the area and state.
 So there was little opportunity to network with funding sources within the state of Ohio.